Table of contents

 (a) You as an applicant have limited leave to enter or remain in the United Kingdom

-(c) You have applied to the Secretary of State for variation of the leave.
+(c) You have applied to the Secretary of State for variation of the existing leave to enter or remain in the UK.

 (b) The application for variation is made before the leave expires.

-(c) Your leave expires without the application for variation having been decided, or a solid conclusion drawn.
+(c) Your leave expires without the application for variation having been decided.

 The leave is extended by virtue of this section during any period when—